What's in this Faroe Islands currency guide?

 - Once your funds are received by the provider the converted DKK amount will be transfered to the recipient account you specify in the Faroe Islands.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Danish krone deposited into the recipient bank account in the Faroe Islands and less margins and fees kept by the banks!
+Use our Send to Danish Krone calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Danish Krone deposited into the recipient bank account and less margins and fees kept by the banks!